dsc-courses/practice.dsc80.com/problems/sp22-final/sp22-final-q03.md

 # BEGIN SUBPROB

-(2 pts\*) Consider two categorical distributions, each made up of the same $n$ categories.
+Consider two categorical distributions, each made up of the same $n$ categories.
 Given no other information, what is the smallest possible TVD between the two distributions, and what is the largest possible TVD between the two distributions?
 Give both answers as